vojty/feather-gb/README.md

 - Standard - **WIP** WebAssembly with some stylesheets
 - Debugger - WebAssembly with egui (using webgl as backend)

-## Test results

-The emulator is tested against popular test suites such as [blargg's test](https://github.com/retrio/gb-test-roms), [mooneye's tests](https://github.com/Gekkio/mooneye-gb/) etc.
-These test suites are linked as git submodules and can be found in `.gitmodules` file.

-Generated test report is [here](./docs/results/results.md)

 ## TODOs

+No specific priority here

 - standard (play) mode
+  - controls
+  - gamepad
-- allow to open custom ROM file
+  - custom controls
-- APU (currently with no sound)
+- APU (currently with no sound - WIP in the previous TypeScript only version of the emulator)
+- FIFO for sprites
 - make PPU more accurate and pass some [mealybug-tearoom-tests](https://github.com/mattcurrie/mealybug-tearoom-tests)
 - GameBoy Color support